dev-td7/String-Splitter-cpp/README.md

     string next();

 For example:

     string str = sp.next();

-    where 'sp' is the object of this class.
+    //'sp' is the object of this class.

 To know whether there are more characters that can be returned, use the has_more() function.
     bool has_more();

 For example:

     while(sp.has_more()==true){
         //Code
     }

-    Here, 'sp' is the object of this class, as in the previous example.
+    //'sp' is the object of this class, as in the previous example.

 It is recommended that you loop on the condition has_more() and then extract strings using next() function.